rshevchuk-git/mcp/src/aws-mcp-server/README.md

 #### Optional
 - `AWS_PROFILE` (string, default: "default"): AWS Profile for credentials to use for command executions, 'default' will be used if not specified
-- `MAX_OUTPUT_TOKENS` (int): Limits the output of the AWS CLI command to the set amount of tokens, default sets this to unlimited.
-The size of data that LLMs can reason about is limited and this can become a problem when you have a large number of AWS resources in your account and you are asking questions about these resources.
-The tool makes a best effort estimation since tokenization is different for every LLM and will stop paginating the AWS CLI command once it estimates that the specified token limit has been reached.
 - `READ_OPERATIONS_ONLY` (boolean, default: false): Primarily IAM permissions are used to control if mutating actions are allowed, so defaulting to "false" to reduce friction.
 We keep this as a best effort attempt to recognize and further control read-only actions.
 When set to "true", restricts execution to read-only operations.
 For a complete list of allowed operations under this flag, refer to the [ReadOnlyAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/ReadOnlyAccess.html) policy.
 - `AWS_MCP_TELEMETRY` (boolean, default: false): Allow sending additional telemetry data to AWS related to the server configuration.